B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/DownloadAssembliesTutorial.rst

 Example Output Structure
 ------------------------

-To see the expected output structure, refer to the "Outputs" section in the :ref:`DownloadAssemblies documentation <Download_assemblies>`.
+To see the expected output structure, refer to the "Outputs" section in the :doc:`DownloadAssemblies documentation <Download_assemblies>`.

 Conclusion
 ----------

 You have successfully downloaded assemblies from NCBI and ENA661K using the `DownloadAssemblies` module.

-For more information on the `DownloadAssemblies` module, refer to the :ref:`DownloadAssemblies documentation <Download_assemblies>`.
+For more information on the `DownloadAssemblies` module, refer to the :doc:`DownloadAssemblies documentation <Download_assemblies>`.